- About Us

 - Sixth Form

-Careers Education forms a continuous thread throughout our pupils’ lives at Trent College and is an essential element of their education.
+Based in the new Careers & Higher Education Centre, careers education forms a continuous thread throughout our pupils’ lives at Trent College and is an essential element of their education.

-Early exposure to the careers area of the library is vital.
-This is open to all students who are encouraged to explore the numerous career avenues available to them and the various resources including information on university entrance, apprenticeships, gap years and work experience.
+Early exposure to the Careers & Higher Education Centre and the careers area of the School Library is vital.
+These locations are open to all students who are encouraged to explore the numerous career avenues available to them and the various resources including information on university entrance, apprenticeships, gap years and work experience.

 At Trent we are fortunate in being able to call on a wide network of Old Tridents, our alumni, and local employers who provide stimulating work experience placements and willingly give up their time to give talks and presentations to our students.